mdingena/att-voodoo/spellbook/README.md

   <dd>Main hand</dd>

   <dt>Description</dt>
-  <dd>Restores some of the integrity of all mythril parts in a hilted device.</dd>
+  <dd>Restores some of the integrity of all mythril parts in a hilted device held in your main casting hand.</dd>

   <dt>Incantations</dt>
   <dd>